11ty/11ty-website/src/docs/plugins/serverless.md

 Build-time (non-serverless) templates should be the preferred rendering mode.
 They are the most reliable and stable.
 A failure in a build generated template will fail your deployment and prevent user-facing errors in production.

 For On-demand Builders and Dynamic templates, rendering failures will not fail your deployment and as such incur more risk.
-Dynamic templates must also be closely performance monitored—unlike build templates, a slow render in a dynamic template means a slow web site to your users.
+Dynamic templates must also be closely performance monitored—unlike build templates, a slow render in a dynamic template means a slow web site for end-users.

 ## Usage